by Martin Maenza

 Hawk picked up the helmet and poked at the ashes.
 He took a sniff.
 “Some price for failure, huh?”

-Five minutes later, after talking with the security and police, the two heroes were about to take off.
+Five minutes later, after talking with the security and police, the two heroes were about to leave.
 As they stepped outside the consulate gates, a brown-haired man approached them.
 “Good job back there,” the man said.

-“We don’t do it for the praise,” Hawk said.
+“We don’t do it for the praise,” Hawk replied.
 The man stepped into their path.
 “Hey, do you mind?”

 “My name’s Jonny Double,” the man said.
 “I’m a private investigator.
 And I think you’ll be interested to know there’s more to this incident than meets the eye.
 Something big’s going down — real big.
 And I need your help.”
 The two heroes were intrigued by what the man had to say.